 Some people asked what kind of jars I use and where I got them.
 They are a brand called Weck jars and they can be seen here.
 They can be contacted for a list of retailers.
 I love the old style that these jars have with the rubber ring and glass lids.
 There are steel clips that hold the rings and lids tightly on the jar.

-Creamy salad dressing made with mayonnaise, ketchup, lemon juice, relish and spices, Perfect for lettuce salads, burgers, sandwiches, reubens and more!
+How to make Thousand Island dressing made with mayonnaise, ketchup, lemon juice, relish and spices, Perfect for lettuce salads, use like a Big Mac sauce for burgers, sandwiches, Rueben and more!

 - 1/2 cup mayonnaise